esteban-russi/sentinel2-dl-deforestation/README.md

-# Semantic Segmentation for Deforestation Analysis using Sentinel-2 and U-Net (WIP)
+# Semantic Segmentation for Deforestation Analysis using Sentinel-2 and CNNSs (U-Net) (WIP)

 This repository contains the complete code and documentation for an end-to-end deep learning project for forest change analysis in Colombia.
 The project leverages Sentinel-2 satellite imagery and a U-Net architecture to perform semantic segmentation for land cover classification, with training data sourced from Google's Dynamic World dataset.